eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 Debug partition
 ---------------
-The debug partition is a useful queue created to test your slurm job script, it does not have any performance capabilities but its nodes have the same environment of the longjobs partition.
+The debug partition is a useful queue created to test your Slurm job script, it does not have any performance capabilities but its nodes have the same environment as the long jobs partition.

-In order to use this partition you only need to specify it in your batch script like this:
+To use this partition you only need to specify it in your batch script like
+this:

 .. code-block:: bash